SyedMuhammadHamza/Myers-Briggs-Type-Indicator-MBTI-classification-Web-App/README.md

 ## Feature engineering
 For Multinomial Regression, I have used  Bag of words and TF-IDF Embeddings of each Reddit Post
-### PROBLEMS ENCOUNTERED DURING Feature engineering
+### PROBLEM ENCOUNTERED DURING FEATURE ENGINEERING
 during Visualization of my high dimensional embeddings I converted my higher dimensional TF-IDF Embedding/Bag of words Embedding into two-dimensional using Truncated-SVD then visualized my 2D embeddings the resultant visualization is not linearly separable in 2D hence models like SVM and Logistic regression will not perform well that was the rationale for Using RNN architecture with LSTM in this project